 Make the Most of Your Downtime

 When you have some downtime, enjoy it.
 Don’t fill it with other things, just enjoy the moments when you don’t have anything to do.
 Catch up on sleep.
 Read a book.
 Hang out with the kids.
 Grab a beer with friends.
-Do something you enjoy and recharge while you have the chance.
+Do something you enjoy and recharge while you have the chance; you’ll be getting back to work in the near future.

 Location, Location, Location